 The Republican also distanced herself from actual spending decisions made while she worked at the DAO.

 “I never had any decision-making authority or otherwise participated in how that money was spent,” she said.
 “The forfeiture statute as written does provide for funds to be used in crime-fighting and community initiatives.
 Those are the proper uses for the funds I would like to see, if I get elected.”

-But her opponent, Krasner, said there was no “proper” use of the funds under the current system.
+But her opponent, Krasner, said there were no “proper” use of the funds under the current system.

 “She’s trying to make the issue whether there should be forfeiture at all.
 But the issue is whether you want to forfeit assets from poor people who haven't done anything – and if that money should then be dumped into a slush fund,” he said.
 “It's a giant conflict and it’s almost unavoidable that you’re going to have people who are motivated and biased to take things they shouldn’t be taking, and will be rewarded for doing so.
 It’s the only area where law enforcement gets to keep what they kill.
 It’s almost unavoidable that you’re going to dicey expenditures.”

 “The bottom line is: it all happened on her watch,” he emphasized.
 “This is what she did.”

 Interestingly, the issue has also found bipartisan resistance in Washington.
 In a stunning move, the Republican-controlled House of Representatives recently approved an amendment that would stymie Attorney General Jeff Sessions’ proposed expansion of the federal government’s asset forfeiture program.

 If successful, the class-action suit Geiger is involved in could very well change the way the Philadelphia handles asset forfeiture and, tellingly, the plaintiffs are not seeking damages or compensation for their life-changing encounters with the city’s forfeiture machine.
 For Geiger, a law-abiding family man, the damage has already been done - he just wants the system to change.
 He worries about his children running into police.